-- Timber decks / structures are built for normal domestic use and can fail due to a number of causes (over-loading, deterioration due to weathering). - Timber decks / structures should be inspected by a competent and licensed person every 12 months to check for signs of deterioration. - Timber decks / structures must be kept well sealed and ventilated to help prevent deterioration. - If considering a large gathering on / using the deck / timber structure, you are advised to have a structural engineer inspect and advise of the safe loading capacity of the deck / structure.
+- Timber decks / structures are built for normal domestic use and can fail due to a number of causes (over-loading, deterioration due to weathering).

+- Timber decks / structures should be inspected by a competent and licensed person every 12 months to check for signs of deterioration.

+Timber decks / structures must be kept well sealed and ventilated to help prevent deterioration.
+If considering a large gathering on / using the deck / timber structure, you are advised to have a

+- If considering a large gathering on / using the deck / timber structure, you are advised to have structural engineer inspect and advise of the safe loading capacity of the deck / structure.

-Some decking & framing timbers show signs of weather damage and require repair / refixing / repainting.
+Some decking & framing timbers show signs of weather damage and require repair / replacement.